 A far more realistic and practical approach is AI Fuzzy Logic Systems, which blurs the lines drawn by classical logic.
-Dealing in and with a range between 0 and 1 creates a far better framework for decision making and brings forth a much more practical application in efforts to go about with human like reasoning – knowing full well that most of the time every situation will be subjective.
-This is especially prevalent in AI where most systems are aiming to reason as a human would but with more rules such as those with a level of ambiguity.
+Dealing in and with a range between 0 and 1 creates a far better framework for decision-making.
+It brings forth a much more practical application in efforts to go about with human-like reasoning – knowing full well that most of the time, every situation will be subjective.
+This is especially prevalent in AI, where most systems aim to reason as a human would but with more rules, such as those with ambiguity.

 This document investigates AI fuzzy logic systems and aims to address the rules, structures, varieties, and functions illustrated by different illustrations of the fuzzy logic approach.
-The goal is to pattern most of the workings of the fuzzy logic systems and highlight their strengths alongside some of the real life situations they have been employed in.
+The goal is to pattern most of the workings of the fuzzy logic systems and highlight their strengths alongside some real-life situations in which they have been employed.

 AI Fuzzy Logic Systems